The Initial Contact by the Police and the ‘chat down the station'

 If you don't mention something now which you mention later a court might ask why you didn't mention it at the first opportunity

 The police will usually put the main allegations to the suspect in quite a conversational way.
-There has been a move away from the more aggressive type of interview that was prevalent in the 1980s and 1970s (when suspects would often arrive in court the next morning with physical injuries - a practice that is rarer now) to a more sophisticated type of interview, where a police officer will often attempt to befriend the suspect and encourage him or her to talk.
+There has been a move away from the more aggressive type of interview that was prevalent in the 1970s and 1980s (when suspects would often arrive in court the next morning with physical injuries - a practice that is rarer now) to a more sophisticated type of interview, where a police officer will often attempt to befriend the suspect and encourage him or her to talk.

 The suspect will have three options as to how he or she responds to the interview questions.
 The first, and for serious offences usually the most sensible, is to make no comment.
 There is a possibility that the defence case may be slightly damaged as a result of making no comment.
 However, the danger of worse damage being done by answering questions in an interview is often much greater.
 During interview, the client and solicitor do not usually know the full details of the allegations or the exact evidence in the case, so for the client to chain him or herself down to a story at this stage can be a very bad idea.
-Even if the client makes a mistake in the interview, this can look like a lie later on in court, and it was all because the client was caught off guard with a question he or she didn't expect.
+Even if the client makes an innocent mistake in the interview, this can look like a lie later on in court, and it was all because the client was caught off guard with a question he or she didn't expect.

 Forensic evidence in serious cases is not usually ready by the time of the interview.
 If a client makes a comment denying his or her presence at a scene and later in the case DNA evidence comes to light which proves that person was there, then that can seriously damage the client's case.
 Even if there was another reason that the client lied earlier, a lie which has been exposed can be as damaging as a confession.